apereo/cas/docs/cas-server-documentation/installation/JSON-Service-Management.md

 ### Jasig Namespace

-CAS automatically should remain backwards compatible with service definitions that were created by a CAS `4.2.x` instance.
+CAS automatically should remain backward compatible with service definitions that were created by a CAS `4.2.x` instance.
 Warnings should show up in the logs when such deprecated service definitions are found.
 Deployers are advised to review each definition and consult the docs to apply the new syntax.